tkzic/WebAudio/README.md

-Web Audio Playground - fork: load/save patches
+Web Audio Playground - fork: load/save patches and OSC control
 ==========
 Features:

-Load and Save patches to local web storage copy/paste patches to/from clipboard using window.prompt box (just use cmd-c or cmd-v) Control all module parameters via OSC using ruby server script (Max test patch included)
+- Load and Save patches to/from local web storage

+- copy/paste patches to/from clipboard using window.prompt box (just use cmd-c or cmd-v)

+- Control all module parameters via OSC using web sockets and ruby server script (Max test patch included)

 You can try the latest version at http://zerokidz.com/wap (for best results use Chrome browser)